bentomhall/nih-system/monsters/Creatures.md

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 6 (1d8 + 2) piercing damage.

-Smaller than giant sharks and hunter sharks, **reef sharks** inhabit shallow waters and coral reefs, gathering in small packs to hunt.
-A full-grown specimen measures 6 to 10 feet long.

 #### Rhinoceros